 A climb to Grass Shack Campsite was my goal for the day.
 I was looking forward to returning to the mountains.

 Morning dawned clear and cold.
 My tiny thermometer, strapped to the outside of my pack, read approximately 46 degrees.
 Although I was moving quickly to generate heat, I did pause for a few minutes to admire the rising sun.
 It was going to be another clear, high desert day.
-I had started this hike on March 9th, and with the cool temperatures and abundance of water, I I had selected the time of year to begin the hike.
+I started this hike on March 9th, and with the cool temperatures and abundance of water, I selected the time of year to begin the hike.

 - Packages held for hikers at the gift shop

 I had not left a package at the park but planned to resupply in Summerhaven, AZ.
 In hindsight, I should have left a box at the park.
 Hiking from Patagonia, AZ, to Summerhaven, AZ is a heavy carry.
 I should have followed my initial plan to carry no more than five days of food.
 I typically like to keep my resupplies to 100 miles or less.
 This is especially the case at the beginning of the hike, where I usually adjust to altitude and terrain.

 After Colossal Caves, my next landmark of note was the restrooms in the campground that were located near the trail.
 This was not just a pit toilet but a pit toilet in a stone building.
 After a few days on the trail, a pit toilet is a treat.
 A large pit toilet in a building with Purel dispensers is gold!
 I was also hoping for a water source, but that probably asked for a little much, so I made a brief pit stop and moved on down the trail.
 Side note – the buildings in this park are pretty cool, as many were built by the CCC (see the foundation above).